ginnox/CanalNetworkDocs/DesignOfRegulatingStructures/DesignOfRegulatingStructures.md

 1. Go to `Workflow > Plan VIew` When prompted review the default title and scale.

    Lateral exageration Scale: is used to stretch the drawing in the lateral direction when creating the componens.
 This may be required for overlaying the drawing on existing canal route plans.
+(See sample drawing generated with LX=1.0 further below)

    Hit `Ok`, and this will generate the plan view, and prompt for orientation.